Iristyle/CroMagVersion/README.md

   have during a build (and will further be regenerated on the next build / rebuild cycle).**

-* The constant ```CROMAG``` is added to any project configurations that DOES NOT have the ```DEBUG``` constant defined.
-Use this constant to restrict the generation of versioning information for local developer builds.
-Given the nature of metadata versioning it is impossible to support [incremental builds](http://msdn.microsoft.com/en-us/library/ms171483.aspx).
+* The constant ```CROMAG``` is added to project configurations.
+Remove this constant from project configurations that you do not wish to have version information built. (e.g., Remove for DEBUG builds) Given the nature of metadata versioning it is impossible to support [incremental builds](http://msdn.microsoft.com/en-us/library/ms171483.aspx).
 For large projects, its vital to define the ```CROMAG``` constant on only the build configuration used by the build server.